Graduate Scholarship Applications & Information

 2. Complete the Scholarship Application Electronically

-If you declare full program participation on the scholarship application, you are expected to enroll in a minimum of nine credits in each of the fall 2019 and spring 2020 semesters.
-In the event that your program defines full-time enrollment as something other than nine credits and you are awarded a full participation scholarship, you are expected to maintain a full-time credit load as defined by your department.
+If you declare full program participation on the scholarship application, you are expected to enroll in a minimum of nine credits in each of the fall 2022 and spring 2023 semesters.
+In the event that your program defines full-time enrollment as greater than nine credits and you are awarded a full participation scholarship, you are expected to maintain a full-time credit load as defined by your department.
 Full participation students who fail to maintain a full-time credit load will have their scholarship reduced for the semester(s) in question.

 Scholarship Essay Requirements